 The testing was performed as described in the approved test plan and reference test methods.
-During the test periods the process was operated at normal operating conditions, at or near maximum achievable capacity and satisfied the parameters specified in the test plan approval letter.
-The test event was witnessed by Mr. Jonathan Lamb and Mr. Mark Dziadosz of the MDEQ-AQD.
+During the test periods the process was operated at normal routine operating conditions, at or near maximum achievable capacity and satisfied the parameters specified in the test plan approval letter.
+The test event was witnessed by Mr. David Patterson and Mr. Robert Joseph of the MDEQ-AQD.

-Each one-hour test was paused for a few minutes to move the sampling train to the second sampling port; no test period lasted more than 68 minutes from start to finish.
+Each one-hour test was paused for a few minutes to move the sampling train to the second sampling port.